showed me these articles ten years ago. I felt very fortunate to have the

 implies a variety of policy responses, and the logical contingency of them

-Given these initial conditions, the
+Given these initial conditions, the expectation

-expectation of reasonable presponse is that
+of reasonable presponse is that scientists and

-public debate between experts never occurred.
+experts never occurred.

 An important effect of this process is